1.36.0 (October 14, 2025)

 • http: Fixed a bug where the response_headers_to_add may be processed multiple times for the local responses from the router filter.

-• http3: Fixed a bug where access log gets skipped for HTTP/3 requests when the stream is half closed.
+• http3: Fixed a bug where the access log was skipped for HTTP/3 requests when the stream was half closed.
 This behavior can be reverted by setting the runtime guard envoy.reloadable_features.quic_fix_defer_logging_miss_for_half_closed_stream to false.

 • oauth2: Fixed an issue where cookies prefixed with __Secure- or __Host- were not receiving a Secure attribute.

-• release: Fix distroless image to ensure nonroot.
+• release: Fixed the distroless image to ensure nonroot.

 • stats: Fixed a bug where the metric name expiration_unix_time_seconds of cluster.<cluster_name>.ssl.certificate.<cert_name>.<metric_name> and listener.<address>.ssl.certificate.<cert_name>.<metric_name> was not being properly extracted in the final Prometheus stat name.